fpv-iplab/DA-RetinaNet/README.md

 Run the script ```uda_train.py``` for COCO annotations or ```cityscape_train.py``` for PASCAL VOC annotations. <br>

-Trained models on the proposed dataset are available at these links: <br>
+Trained models on the proposed UDA-CH dataset are available at these links: <br>
 [DA-RetinaNet](https://iplab.dmi.unict.it/EGO-CH-OBJ-UDA/DA-RetinaNet.pth) <br>
 [DA-RetinaNet-CycleGAN](https://iplab.dmi.unict.it/EGO-CH-OBJ-UDA/DA-RetinaNet-CycleGAN.pth) <br>